-Kate opted for an elegant white suit by Alexander McQueen for several of today’s events in Singapore.
+Kate opted for an elegant white suit for several of today’s events in Singapore.

 The day began with a visit to Singapore’s stunning Gardens by the Bay, an extraordinary urban horticultural sanctuary.
 William and Kate were met by crowds chanting “Will is brill, Kate is great!”
 Kate was given a lovely bouquet.